daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 ### FEATURES

 **Terrifying Glare - Action (2 Stress)**
 Target one creature within Close range.
-They must make a Presence roll (Difficulty 14) or become Frightened until the end of their next turn.
+Spend a Fear to force them to make a Presence Reaction Roll (14).
+On a failure, they become Frightened until the end of their next turn.

 **Bound by Evil - Passive**
 The scarecrow is immune to being charmed or frightened.